theadamrippon/WindowsDualsenseUnreal/README.md

 # Windows Dualsense for Unreal Engine version 5.2 ~ 5.5

+> **Update Note:**
+> **Important Update for WindowsDualsense_ds5w Plugin**

+>This update replaces the previous implementation, which relied on a third-party DLL located in the `ThirdParty` directory, with a direct integration using the native Windows HIDAPI.

+>If you have cloned the project and still use the older version with the third-party DLL, please update to this latest version to benefit from the native HIDAPI integration.
+This eliminates the dependency on external DLLs and provides a more streamlined setup.
+For convenience, you can also download the latest version as a ZIP file from the repository or documentation links provided.

 ### **Plugin with full support for the DualSense PS5 controller in Unreal Engine versions  5.2 ~ 5.5, for Windows platforms.
 No configuration needed**

 ### The controller's customization commands, such as vibration, haptic feedback, and LEDs, can be implemented directly via C++ or Blueprints.
 Below, we provide examples of both implementations.